Notifications¶

 | Relay Disarmed on Boot (Fail-Safe) | warning | The fail-safe boot policy automatically disarmed the relay after a GenMaster restart.
 See Boot Arming Policy. |

-Resource health for the GenMaster Pi 5 host itself.
+Resource health for the GenMaster Pi 5 host itself, plus a one-shot boot-time alert if the hardware switches aren't in their expected positions.

 | Event | Severity | Triggers when |